Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Portal Session Plugin Config (JSON)

-Here you may specify the configuration for the Session plugin as use by Kong Dev Portal.
+Specify the configuration for the Session plugin as used by Kong Dev Portal.

 **Example:**